runwayml/ofxRunway/README.md

 ```cpp
 runway.setup(this, "http://localhost:8000");
 ```
-asumming that you are calling it from within `ofApp` and the second parameter is the correct one.
+assuming that you are calling it from within `ofApp` and the second parameter is the correct one.